mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *we do not learn; and what we call learning is only a process of recollection.*
+> *a successful team is a group of many hands but of one mind.*

 </div>
 <!-- quote-end -->